 Does cycling before bedtime affect your sleep?

-You may have heard from various experts that you should not exercise before bedtime, because your body should calm down and prepare for sleep.
-So, is it reasonable to exercise in the evening or ride a bike?
+You may have heard from various experts that you should not exercise before bedtime because your body should calm down and prepare for sleep.
+So, is exercising or riding a bike in the evening reasonable?

 A 2018 study published in Sports Medicine journal examined 23 studies focusing on sleep and exercise.
 The result of this study is that light exercise can help you fall asleep faster and you will last longer in a so-called deep sleep.